Table of Contents

 Design your LLC’s Delaware Operating Agreement

 A Delaware Operating Agreement sets forth all matters of an LLC, including business structure, general rules, management, and operation.
-The agreement can come in a written or oral form.
+The agreement can come in written or oral form.
 Your LLC does not need to file this document with any department of Delaware.

-However, in order to keep everything in order and under control, there has to be a written Operating Agreement, which is kept internally in the company.
+However, to keep everything in order and under control, there has to be a written Operating Agreement, which is kept internally in the company.
 Every member must sign the agreement before joining the business.